YuJiangSJTU/homepage/_pages/about.md

   - /about.html
 ---

 Richard is a 3D printing professional specialising in architectural structure additive manufacturing, at PhD researcher at Institution for Manufacturing (IfM) at University of Cambridge.
-Professor [Ronan Daly](https://www.eng.cam.ac.uk/profiles/rd439)
+Professor [Ronan Daly](https://www.eng.cam.ac.uk/profiles/rd439) and [Ronan Daly]([https://www.eng.cam.ac.uk/profiles/rd439](https://www.eng.cam.ac.uk/profiles/aa22))

 Having a BS in civil engineering and pursuing his PhD at the Institute for Manufacturing (IfM), Cambridge, Richard is passionate about automation in the construction sector and providing an efficient, customised & greener solution to solve the current housing crisis worldwide.
 Affordable houses should be accessible to every community and family across the globe.
 That is his goal of career.